Strategic Resource Allocation Policy, Pricing

 A HPC Compute Budget refers to the funds set aside as part of the overall applied project funding for the provisioning of HPC resources which includes CPU core hours, GPU card hours and storage.

 The HPC Compute Budget should be estimated based on commercial Cloud Service Provider (CSP) rates that the respective institutions/organisations might already have an existing contract with.
-This is to ensure that PIs have enough compute budget for commercial cloud should their project application be unsuccessful with NSCC Singapore’s Call for Projects.
+This is to ensure that PIs have enough compute budget for commercial cloud should their project application be unsuccessful in NSCC Singapore’s Call for Projects.

 It should be based on the rates provided by the respective institutions/organisations’ existing contracts with commercial cloud service providers (CSP).
 PIs can approach their respective Research Offices to enquire on the CSP rates to use for their HPC Compute Budget.

 The HPC Compute Budget is to be requested from the grant agency when PI submits a grant proposal.
-If the PIs need help in estimating the HPC Compute Budget, they can reach out to NSCC Singapore for assistance.
+If the PIs need help in estimating the HPC Compute Budget, they can reach out to NSCC for assistance.

-For PIs with existing Call for Projects resource allocations which does not fully cover their project duration, they may submit their application as a project renewal request They should note that approval of their request for renewal is subjected to resource availability and SRAC’s approval.
+For PIs with existing Call for Projects resource allocations which does not fully cover their project duration, they may submit their application as a project renewal request.
+They should note that approval of their request for renewal is subjected to resource availability and SRAC’s approval.

 Approved projects will receive 100% of the resources requested for the entire project duration.